Bryse88/Bryse88/README.md

 ## About Me
-I'm a CS + Econ student passionate about quantative finance and entrepenuership
+I'm a CS + Econ student interested in quant finance and entrepenuership

-🔭 Currently working on FIDE & Google Efficient Chess AI Challenge on Kaggle and building Encite
+🔭 Currently working on building Encite(my startup) and a stealth as an architect

 🌱 Learning: Transformer Model, C, Reinforcement Learning, and Algo Dev